Thursday, November 30, 2023

 Friday, May 12, 2023

-The Cemetery by the sea
+Poet - Paul Valéry - The Cemetery by the Sea

 Paul Valéry’s unique poem “Le Cimetière Marin” (“The Cemetery by the Sea”).
 The Cemetery is in the French town of Sète, Valéry’s poem was published in 1920.